Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/mobile-core/configuration/configuration-api-reference.md

 Keys that are not found on the current configuration are added when this method is followed.
 Null values are allowed and replace existing configuration values.
 {% endhint %}

+{% hint style="warning" %}
+Should never use this API to update `build.environment` or any key with environment prefix, it could lead to unexpected behaviors.
+For more information, please read [Configure with Launch App ID](./configuration#environment-aware-configuration-properties).
+{% endhint %}

 {% tabs %}
 {% tab title="Android" %}
 ### updateConfiguration